 "No. No way in hell, Gray; that's just such a terrible idea in so many ways, and I know you know that."
 As she talked, Jessica was assembling herself a Bloody Mary with sheer force of willpower and a little wand-work.
 "I mean, set aside the practical difficulties for a minute, and just think of the ethical issues!
 You'd be violating thousands of pregnancies, not to mention the institution itself, and, well, just think about what you'd be imposing on the children!"
 Guiding a crowning stick of celery into her remedy, she joined Graham at the table.

 "Well, that's the thing, Jess.
 I mean, is it actually that horrible of a thing, to be a wizard?
-Setting aside the magical powers and so on for a second, what we'd be offering mothers, and yes, not with their consent, is the chance for their kids to live to be maybe a hundred and fifty years old; to have lives which will, by any probabilistic measure, be more enriched and exciting than they would otherwise enjoy; even if some of them turned out to be Squibs, they'd suffer none of the stigma, and would still get some of the improved life expectancy.
+Setting aside the magical powers and so on for a second, what we'd be offering parents - yes, not with their consent, I know - what we'd be offering is the opportunity for their kids to live to be maybe a hundred and fifty years old; to have lives which will, by any probabilistic measure, be more enriched and exciting than they would otherwise enjoy; and even if some of them turned out to be Squibs, they'd suffer none of the stigma, and would still get some of the improved life expectancy.
 I mean, it's a win-win, isn't it?"

 Jessica stared at him for a few moments until Graham sighed.
 "Okay, okay.
 It's a win-win apart from the fact that they'd be entering a world where they're actively discriminated against, where half the population hate their very existence, and where a terrifying lunatic's dead set on killing them.
 You're right, of course.
 I know that you're right.
 But still..."

 All of a sudden, Graham was gripped with excitement; although its pieces were still slotting into place, he had the beginnings of a plan.
 He rushed to his bedroom to dig through his trunk, ignoring his mirror as it tutted over his appearance and complete lack of proper etiquette; a minute later, he remembered that he was a wizard, summoned the letter he had been looking for, and rushed to the telephone.
-He dialled the neatly written-down number, and tapped his hand against his thigh impatiently as the dial tone played; a phone on the other end rang for some time before being answered.
+He dialled the neatly written-down number, and drummed his hand against his thigh impatiently; the phone on the other end rang for some time before being answered.